 It’s been a long time since I’ve baked bread, but this week I needed the therapeutic ritual to help slow my mind.
 I decided to make a variation on basic dinner rolls because turkey day is coming up and it’s just never too early to start testing recipes for the big day (especially if you’re a food blogger).
-If you want to switch things up a bit this year, give these Sweet Molasses Dinner Rolls a go.
+These Sweet Molasses Dinner Rolls are going to be my new Thanksgiving classic.
 Not only are they pretty to look at, but their subtle earthy sweetness pairs so well with fall flavors like roasted squash, mushrooms, and turkey.

 I often like to use a mix of whole wheat and all-purpose flour because it adds flavor and texture while maintaining a light fluffy texture.
 You can change the ratio of whole wheat to all-purpose flour in this recipe to fit your needs, just know that if you do it will affect the amount of flour you’ll need to add while kneading, and it will also affect the final texture of the roll.

-Oh, and one more note before I begin.
-I used regular molasses, NOT black strap.
+Use regular molasses, NOT black strap molasses.
 Be aware that black strap molasses is less sweet and more bitter than the molasses I used and definitely will affect the outcome of the recipe.

 Sweet Molasses Dinner Rolls